brinkbrink/victor-2/README.md

 # Victor v2
-Revamp of an artist's portfolio website with HTML 5's groovy canvas element, vanilla Javascript, CSS 3, and static pages for speed.
+Revamp of an artist's portfolio website with HTML 5's groovy canvas element, Javascript, CSS 3, and static pages for speed.